Show All Answers

 We accept cash, checks (out-of-state is acceptable), money orders, cashiers’ checks, and bank drafts.
 Debit Card transactions with a non-refundable $2.00 service delivery fee.
 We also accept credit cards (Master Card, Discover, and Visa) with a non-refundable 2.25% service delivery fee.
 Online E-Check is accepted with a non-refundable $0.25 service delivery fee.

 Service Delivery fees are not set or retained by the county and are non-negotiable.

-$20.00 Service fee assessed on any Returned Payments.
+$30.00 Service fee will be assessed on any Returned Payments.